ejmorrison16/bruin_racing_website/README.md

 This site uses a static site generator, [Pelican](http://docs.getpelican.com/).
-Pelican builds static HTML pages using templates, so it's like HTML but we don't have to repeat things like menus and footer in every file.
+Pelican builds static HTML pages using templates, so it's like HTML but we don't have to repeat things like CSS includes, menus and footer in every file.

 The templates are in `theme/templates`, and the content is in `content/pages`.
 Pelican allows pages to be created in Markdown (like this file) or HTML.